jesslark/dictionary/README.md

 July 2019: Port project into React
 October 2018: Move definitions out of HTML and into external file October 2018: Initialize project

 # Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm i`

+This uses the package.json file to install dependencies.

+### `nvm use`

+This uses the `.nvmrc` file to set node to the currently supported version.
+If you encounter an error, make sure you have NVM installed.
+Visit https://nvm.sh to learn more.

 ### `npm start`